padovese/terminal-pocket-helper/docker-helper.md

-docker network create --driver bridge my-network | create a docker network docker network ls | list all docker's networks docker run -it --name my-contrainer --network my-network ubuntu | create a container inside my network
+docker network create --driver bridge my-network | create a docker network docker network ls | list all docker's networks docker run -it --name my-contrainer --network my-network ubuntu | create a container inside my network docker exec -ti my-container bash | enter in a container that is running(in bash case), or exec any application